Welcome to the Friday edition of the HOT BARN REPORT

 Heard ONLY on American radio stations across the nation and online at hotbarnreport.com!

-Karina Jones, Field Director for R-Calf USA joins us each Friday from her ranch in the heart of Nebraska covering what’s new and important to the family farm and ranch.
+Karina Jones, Field Director for R-Calf USA joins us each Friday from her ranch in the heart of Nebraska covering new and important cattle industry news and policy.

-Throw the confetti fat cattle are over $1.45!
-Thanks for tuning in to this Friday edition of Hot Barn Report.
+Back when a coke was a coke and a man’s word meant something!
+Thanks for tuning in to this special Friday edition of Hot Barn Report.

 NOW AIRING ON: